-5 questions to ask before buying a laptop
+5 questions to ask before buying a laptop for schoolwork

 - Edge-to-edge display that packs more screen into a smaller laptop

-2. How much power will I need?
+2. How much power will they need?

 - Intel Core i5: Run Adobe Photoshop or Illustrator.
 Multitask with Spotify, web browsing and Word simultaneously